 The following itinerary lists a range of site visits which we plan to visit.
 Many are accessible to the public, but some require special permission which may only be confirmed closer to the tour’s departure.
-Furthermore, a number of the sites have not yet confirmed their opening hours for 2021.
+Furthermore, a number of the sites have not yet confirmed their opening hours for 2023.
 Therefore, the daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight/ferry schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents.
-The tour includes breakfast daily, lunch and evening meals as indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.
+The tour includes breakfast daily, lunch and dinners as indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.

-Chichester - 5 nights
+Portsmouth - 5 nights

 After an early morning arrival in London, we travel to Rodmell and visit Monk’s House, the modest home of Virginia Woolf.
 This was where she and her husband Leonard would “sit, eat, play the gramophone, prop our feet up on the side of the fire, and read endless books”.
 They entertained many literary visitors there, including T.S.
 Eliot, Vita Sackville-West and E.M.
 Forster.
 After her suicide, Virginia Woolf’s ashes were buried under two tall elm trees in the garden.
+After lunch we continue to Portsmouth where we will be based for 5 nights.
+(Overnight Portsmouth) LD

 - Osborne House, East Cowes – Isle of Wight